eliasschepis/eliasschepis/README.md

 ### 👋 Hi there!
 I'm Elias Schepis

 I'm a QA Automation Engineer with over 4 years of experience at Accenture, now focused on expanding my skillset into Python-based automation.
-I recently completed the **Python Programming for Test Automation** course from Test Automation University, and I'm building practical projects to showcase my growth and expertise.
+I'm currently building practical projects to showcase my growth and expertise.

 ---

-### 🧠 Currently focused on:
+### 🧠 Focused on:

 - ✅ Building API and UI test automation frameworks with **Python + Pytest**
 - ✅ Applying **Selenium WebDriver** with Page Object Model